Graffiti Fonts®

 front/back cover graphic & centerfold showing the Burner™ font family from the Graffiti Fonts® 4 instruction booklet.

 While price had been a major concern & limiting factor in the design of the first 3 collections, this 4th edition was intended for serious design professionals & initially sold for $600.
 It would continue as a stand-alone collection for several years untill it was merged with the contents of the earlier collections in 2016.
-Lower end & less authentic, mostly freeware fonts were bumped to keep the total number of faces stable at 100.
+Lower end & less authentic, mostly freeware fonts were bumped to keep the total number of font families stable at 100.
 This collection is still available today.
 New fonts & updates to existing families continue to be added.
 The most recent versions include more firsts, including the first color SVG fonts in the graffiti genre & the first graffiti fonts to make use of advanced OpenType scripting to more acurately emulate the very organic lettering styles of hand written & hand drawn graffiti, the first graffiti fonts to type in a verticle direction rather than horizontal & the first layered sets for throwie styles and the first variable graffiti style fonts.
 The original 3 collections are updated to include the latest versions of all included fonts, contemorary to the time of release but this 4th edition continues to have entirely new fonts added as they become available.
-A 5th edition may someday be released but the number of graffiti fonts now in existence makes it impracticle & cost prohibitive to feature nearly every font in the entire genre as had been the theme for these collections in the past.
+A 5th edition may someday be released but the number of graffiti fonts now in existence makes it impracticle & cost prohibitive to continue trying to feature nearly every font in the world as the first three collections did.

 End of Timeline Section